rehanvipin/work/content/docs/angular/routing.md

 * You then pass the array as an argument to `RouterModule.forRoot(routes)` in an `NgModule` of your app (e.g. `AppModule` in `app.module.ts`)
 * If you want a route to redirect, you can set it like so: `{path:'blue', redirectTo: '/red', pathMatch: 'full'}`

+A good practice is to create a separate module for routing and then import the module in `AppModule`.
+This way, routes and the `RouterModule` import will be in a separate file e.g. `app-routing.module.ts`.
+The main `AppModule` may also choose to export the new router module you created so it will be available throughout the app.

 ## Route parameters
 You can pass parameters in a route path, like so: `path: 'warehouse/:id'` where "id" is the parameter.
 To access it within your component code you should:
 * Add `ActivatedRoute` as a dependency to your component